-If you’re not taking advantage of the massive business brokerage market on LinkedIn, you’re missing out on a significant opportunity to connect with potential customers and make new sales.
+If you’re not taking advantage of the massive opportunity for brokering business on LinkedIn, you’re missing out on a significant chance to connect with potential customers and make new sales.
 However, as with anything else in business, there are some do’s and don’ts to consider when brokering businesses on LinkedIn to ensure that your experience meets your expectations.
 Here are three things you should do and three things you should avoid when trying to broker businesses on LinkedIn.

 Do use the right keywords in your profile

-When you’re trying to broker businesses on LinkedIn, one of the most important things you can do is use the right keywords in your profile.
+When you’re brokering business on LinkedIn, one of the most important things you can do is use the right keywords in your profile.
 This will help ensure that you come up when people are searching for someone with your skills and experience.
 Remember your target audience and the buyer’s journey when deciding what your keywords will be.
 Doing so will enable you to carefully construct a successful message so you can increase your chances of success.

 Do read all messages carefully